Skip to content

 Before I get into specifics, I want to lay down a three-tier framing that’s going to recur.
 I find it useful for my own thinking and I think it’s the right calibration for an external read.

-Tier 3 — Pattern-level claims.
+Tier 3: Pattern-level claims.
 Things I believe based on cross-architecture convergence and consistency over time, but that need more independent replication before I’d stake real weight on them.
 “Governance is a multiplicative scaffold whose value scales with model capability” is here.
 “Reasoning quality has a latent attractor structure that responds to symbolic constraints” is here.

 3. What the Research Actually Produced

 These aren’t theoretical.
 Each one is paired with a detection heuristic, a rough prevalence estimate per architecture, and a co-occurrence pattern.
-The taxonomy is one of the few things from this program that I’d be comfortable publishing in full as a standalone contribution — and probably will, soon, as a separate post.
+The taxonomy is one of the few things from this program that I’d be comfortable publishing in full as a standalone contribution, and probably will, soon, as a separate post.

 The countermeasures for these failure modes are what eventually became FF-STACK.
-Each one was a “we noticed X, we encoded Y” rule.
+Each one was an “I noticed X, I encoded Y” rule.
 Two-step solve (the agent proposes its routing for a hard question and waits for approval before committing) came out of noticing that models commit to interpretation strategies prematurely.
 Independent adversarial review (a separate API call with its own context, specifically looking for confirmation bias) came out of noticing that self-reviews systematically protect the original answer’s framing.
 Evidence tier discipline (claims must be tagged E0/E1/E2 based on whether they’re bounded reasoning, sourced with provenance, or empirically tested) came out of watching agents quietly upgrade their own confidence as a conversation aged.
 Trace discipline (“TRACE becomes valuable only when it is not a story”) came out of noticing that “show your work” outputs were performative by default and only became real when the harness enforced it.

 If you’re keeping count: that’s a half-dozen named mechanisms in a single paragraph, and none of them were planned.
 The pattern is consistent.
 The loop produces them.